peeradonmoke2002/FRA502_LAB_6703/README.md

 ros2 launch lab4 lab4.launch.py
 ```

-You should see rviz2 show:
+You should see the following in RViz2:
 ![rviz_output](images/lab4_rviz.png)